Top 15 Research News Sites

 And, finally, for news on the world of research publishing itself, there’s Research Information.
 This news site focuses on the ever-shifting sands of scholarly publishing, and is mostly aimed at publishers, librarians, and information professionals, though academic authors and researchers can use it to stay informed of the latest trends, in topics like open access and user experience.

-Plenty of reading material to keep you busy till this time next year.
+Plenty of reading material to keep you busy till this time next year or until your next academic conference.
 And when you’re done with news sites, there are loads of research blogs to get stuck into, too…

 Gemma Elliott